Penske Automotive Group, Inc. (PAG)

 The meeting covered strong 2025 and Q1 2026 financial results, board elections, auditor ratification, and executive compensation approval.
 Shareholders supported all proposals, and recent acquisitions and dividend increases were highlighted.

-• Q1 2026 saw $7.9B revenue, $235M net income, and strong service/parts growth despite lower new vehicle sales and weather impacts.
-Portfolio rebalancing and acquisitions boosted premium and volume foreign mix, while commercial truck and international segments showed resilience.
+• Q1 2026 saw $7.9B in revenue, $235M net income, and strong service/parts growth despite challenging market conditions and weather impacts.
+Portfolio optimization, disciplined capital allocation, and measured expansion in premium and international markets continue, with robust liquidity and a 3.4% dividend yield.

 Fiscal Year 2025